 It turns out that "Sephora" isn't short for "philosophy"

 Okay, so maybe it's not the responsibility of a weather bot to give advice to users on ending relationships.
 But it does signify the next phase of our increasingly digital habits of communicating and building relationships.
 What began as social networking and online dating has evolved into asking home speakers for nearby restaurant recommendations and, it seems, robotic meteorologists for personal advice.

 And when I think about the idea of users sending selfies to bots, I have to wonder how different it is from, say, posting selfies on Instagram.
-Sure, we do that to get a response and engagement from a human audience, but what do we put more emphasis on: the audience itself, or the response and engagement?
+Sure, we do that to get a response and engagement from a human audience, but what do we put more emphasis

 At another panel discussion about what social media users want, Instagram Product Designer Josh Dickens emphasized the importance of the response to users.